On the complexity of symmetric vs. functional PCSPs: Introduction

 Another example of a CSP is 1-in-3-SAT:\@ Given a positive 3-CNF formula, is there an assignment that satisfies exactly one literal in each clause?
 This is $\CSP(\inn{1}{3})$, where

 Yet another example is NAE-3-SAT:\@ Given a positive 3-CNF formula, is there an assignment that satisfies one or two literals in each clause?
 This is $\CSP(\NAE)$, where

 A canonical example of a PCSP is the approximate graph colouring problem~\cite{GJ76}: Fix $k\leq\ell$.
 Given a graph $\G$, determine whether $\G$ is $k$-colourable or not even $\ell$-colourable.
-(The case $k=\ell$ is the same as $k$-colouring.)
+(If neither condition holds then the algorithm can output anything; also, note that if $k = \ell$ this is just $k$-colouring.)
 This is the same as the PCSP over cliques; i.e., $\PCSP(\K_k,\K_\ell)$ is the following computational problem (in the decision version): Given a graph $\G$, say \textsc{Yes} if $\G\to\K_k$ and say \textsc{No} if $\G\not\to\K_\ell$.
 In the search version, one is given a $k$-colourable graph $\G$ and the task is to find an $\ell$-colouring of $\G$ (which necessarily exists by the promise and the fact that $k\leq\ell$).

 Another example of a PCSP is $\PCSP(\inn{1}{3},\NAE)$, identified in~\cite{BG21:sicomp}: Given a satisfiable instance $\X$ of $\CSP(\inn{1}{3})$, can one find a solution if $\X$ is seen as an instance of $\CSP(\NAE)$?
 I.e., can one find a solution that satisfies one or two literals in each clause given the promise that a solution that satisfies exactly one literal in each clause exists?
 Although both $\CSP(\inn{1}{3})$ and $\CSP(\NAE)$ are \NP-complete, Brakensiek and Guruswami showed in~\cite{BG21:sicomp} that $\PCSP(\inn{1}{3},\NAE)$ is solvable in polynomial time and in particular it is solved by the so-called affine integer programming relaxation ($\AIP$), whose power was characterised in~\cite{BBKO21}.